claudiu-sava/claudiu-sava/README.md

 Hi 👋 My name is Claudiu Sava
 =============================

-Python Scripter and future Web Dev
+Python Scripter and future Cyber Defence Engineer
 -------------------------------------

 * 🌍  I'm based in Swiss, Thurgau
-* ✉️  You can contact me at [claudiu.sava@protonmail.com](mailto:claudiu.sava@protonmail.com)
+* ✉️  You can contact me at claudiu.sava[at]protonmail[dot]com
 * 🧠  I'm learning Python, Java and Cyber Security (Networking)
 * 🤝  I'm open to collaborating on GitHub
 * ⚡  Give a man a program, and you frustrate him for a day.
 Teach a man to program, and you frustrate him for a lifetime.